fullc0de/HKKTagWriteView/README.md

  - allowToUseSingleSpace

-Now available to support Swift.
+Now available for supporting Swift.
 For more detail, check tagWriteView.swift file out.